Share on Facebook

 The truck’s tall frame also poses dangers to pedestrians and cyclists.
 The front end sits higher than most sedans, which increases the likelihood of severe head and torso injuries in a crash.
 While official safety data is still emerging, many experts caution that ultra-heavy electric vehicles present new risks that traditional crash tests do not fully capture.

-Steps to Take After a Cybertruck Car Accident in California
+What to Do Immediately After a Cybertruck Accident in California

 Knowing what to do after a collision can protect your health, safety, and legal rights.
 Follow this simple checklist after any Cybertruck car accident: